 This course is a continuation of OAD 215.
 It is designed to promote an advanced understanding of the structure, analysis, and management of medical records through classroom instruction.
 Emphasis is on filing and managing medical records, coding of diseases, operations and procedures; and the legal aspects of medical records.
 Upon completion, the student should be able to efficiently maintain medical records.
-(F, Sp, Su)
+Code C. (Sp)

-OAD 217 Office Management
+OAD 217 Office Management.
+3 hrs.

 This course is designed to develop skills necessary for supervision of office functions.
 Emphasis is on issues relating to the combination of people and technology in achieving the goals of business in a culturally diverse workplace, including the importance of office organization, teamwork, workplace ethics, office politics, and conflict resolution skills.
 Upon completion, the student should be able to demonstrate use of the tools necessary for effective supervision of people and technology in the modern office.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 230 Computerized Desktop Publishing J
+OAD 230 Computerized Desktop Publishing.
+3 hrs.

 This course is designed to introduce the student to the elements and techniques of page design, layout and typography through classroom instruction and outside lab.
 Emphasis is on the use of current commercial desktop publishing software, graphic tools, and electronic input/output devices to design and print high-quality publications such as newsletters, brochures, catalogs, forms, and flyers.
 Upon completion, the student should be able to utilize proper layout and design concepts in the production of attractive desktop published documents.
-(Su)
+Code C. (F)

-OAD 232 The Computerized Office 🤳
+OAD 232 The Computerized Office.
+3 hrs. $\blacksquare$

 This course is designed to enable the student to develop skill in the use of integrated software through classroom instruction and outside lab.
 Emphasis is on the use of computerized equipment, software, networking, and communications technology.
 Upon completion, the student should be able to satisfactorily perform a variety of office tasks using current technology.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 242 Office Internship
+OAD 242 Office Internship.
+3 hrs.
+(Intern 15)